There are a million and one ways to tackle HVAC marketing.

 That last point allowed us to create really specific ad groups, with really specific keywords, and send the traffic to really specific landing pages based on what people were searching for, which allowed us to hit 9 and 10 (out of 10) Quality scores.

-A study done by ClickEquations found that a Quality Score of 10 provided a 30% discount on cost per click over a Quality score of 7! – source
+One ClickEquations study found that a Quality Score of 10 provided a 30% discount on cost per click over a Quality score of 7!
+(Wordstream)

-This led to lower cost per clicks, which had a drastic impact on our average cost per lead down the line.
+This led to lower cost per clicks, which (later) impacted our average cost per lead.

 Long story short, there was no way we were going to hit our targets without making the 5 changes above.